 A healthy and safe environment for all, before, during and after school helps to support academic success.
 Safer schools and communities help to promote and influence healthier students and citizens.
-Healthier students have greater academic success and make a greater contribution to their community.
+Healthier students have greater academic success and make a greater contribution to their community.7

 - Assure school buildings, grounds, structures, buses and equipment meet all current health and safety standards (including environmental air quality) and are kept clean, safe and in good repair. - Provide an environment free from tobacco, alcohol, and other drugs, including vaping/juuling in schools, on school grounds, vehicles, district offices and at all school related activities, including before, during and after school activities, 24/7, 365 days each year.
-Provide support to schools to establish or maintain Students Working Against Tobacco (SWAT). - Provide support to schools to establish and maintain clubs/activities that promote a safe and healthy school environment. - Educate students and staff on personal safety and violence/dating violence and substance abuse prevention. - Educate students, staff and parent/guardian on the dangers of distracted driving and promote programs that encourage drivers not to use cell phones especially in and around school zones.
+Provide support to schools to establish or maintain Students Working Against Tobacco (SWAT). - Provide support to schools to establish and maintain clubs/activities that promote a safe and healthy school environment. - Educate students and staff on personal safety and violence/dating violence. - Educate students and staff on substance abuse prevention. - Educate students, staff and parent/guardian on the dangers of distracted driving and promote programs that encourage drivers not to use cell phones especially in and around school zones.

-- Educate students, staff, parent/guardian, volunteers and visitors on Anti-Bullying/Title IX and harassment, dating violence and abuse policies and promoting respectful behavior. - Create an environment where students, parent/guardians and staff members are accepted, respected, and valued for their personal integrity. - Enforce a bullying/harassment free environment to address and report bullying/harassment and other forms of aggressive behavior. - Educate and promote suicide/depression awareness, prevention, and strategies.
+- Educate students, staff, parent/guardian, volunteers and visitors on bullying and harassment prevention, dating violence and abuse policies and promoting respectful behavior. - Educate students, staff, parent/guardian, volunteers and visitors on Title IX sexual harassment policy and procedures. - Create an environment where students, parent/guardians and staff members are accepted, respected, and valued for their personal integrity. - Enforce a bullying/harassment free environment to address and report bullying/harassment and other forms of aggressive behavior per statute and discipline code. - Educate and promote suicide awareness, prevention, and strategies.
 Encourage schools to become suicide prevention certified schools. - Provide a minimum of one Automated External Defibrillator (AED) per school and have two currently certified personnel in CPR/AED/First Aid Skills.
 The CPR/AED poster identifying certified personnel should be located adjacent to the AED unit as well as a second location determined at the discretion of each school's administrator.
-It is highly suggested that signage be posted at the main entrance of the school indicating that an AED is located on the premises. - Promote proper hydration during school and after hour activities. - Provide a safe place and opportunities for breastfeeding and/or pumping. - Educate K-12 students and staff on child trafficking prevention (FL State Board of Education Ruling 6A.1.904124).
+It is highly suggested that signage be posted at the main entrance of the school indicating that an AED is located on the premises. - Promote proper hydration during school and after-hours activities. - Provide a safe place and opportunities for breastfeeding and/or pumping. - Educate K-12 students and staff on child trafficking prevention (FL State Board of Education Ruling 6A.1.904124).